Abhay-Lohani/DS-ML-implementation-in-Real-Estate/README.md

 # DS-ML-implementation-in-Real-Estate
-This is a practical project, implementing the knowledge of Machine Learning and Data Science in the realm of Real estate
+This is a practical project, implementing the knowledge of Machine Learning and Data Science in the realm of Real Estate